Skip to main content

 GFCI (Ground Fault Circuit Interrupter) devices are required in bathrooms, kitchens, basements, garages, and outside.
 These are life-saving devices against electrical shock.
 GFCIs are residual-current devices, or residual-current circuit breakers, that quickly break an electrical circuit to prevent serious harm from an ongoing electric shock, making them a safer option.

-Why Do My Lamp Bulbs Burn Out Quickly?
+Why Do My Home or Business’s Light Bulbs Burn Out So Fast?

 There are often several possible reasons, it could be the quality of the lamps you are using or the house could be at the high-end voltage of the electric service on your street.
 Also, make sure you are using the correct light bulbs recommended for your lamp type.

-What Are Arc Fault Breakers and Do I Need Them?
+What Are Arc Fault Breakers?
+Do I Need Them?

 Arc fault breakers monitor the current and discriminate between normal and unwanted arcing conditions.
 Arc fault breakers are primarily designed to protect against electrical fires caused by “arcing”.
 Several years ago, the electrical code was updated and requires us to install arc fault breakers in the house wherever there are new lines being installed, except for where GFCI devices are required (kitchens and bathrooms).
 We recommend arc fault breakers, as they are generally regarded as a beneficial technology and help the electrical safety of your home or business.